NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Ideally we should be checking if Target Effector position is reachable - To check if effector position is reachable by joint chain, check for $||L_1 - L_2||$ and $||L_1 + L_2||$ min and max distances (eg for 2 bones (lengths of deltas between joint positions)).

+Note that the delta defines the amount of displacement the Jacobian will solve for hence the final transformation of the joints is done over multiple frames.
+Larger h will result in, inaccurate Finite differences and thus resulting joint angles / transformation.
+Or you evaluate it for multiple iterations within the same frame, successively applying the resulting angles (obtained from the inverse) so that the solution converges within a single frame, as oppose to over time / frames, at the cost of longer per frame computation times.

 _____

 #### Jacobian Matrix Formulation & Evaluation